bartvanhoey/FunctionalCSharp/README.md

 Closures are inline anonymous methods that have the ability to use Parent method variables and other anonymous methods which are defined in the parent's scope.

+greetWith : Greeting -> (Name -> PersonalizedGreeting) or Greeting -> Name -> PersonalizedGreeting

+Func<Greeting, Func<Name, PersonalizedGreeting>> greetWith = gr => name => $"{gr}, {name}";

+The function, greetWith, takes a single argument, the general greeting, and returns a new function of type Name -> Greeting.

+Notice that when the function is called with its first argument, gr, this is captured in a closure and is therefore “remembered” until the returned function is called with the second argument, name.

+var greetFormally = greetWith("Good evening");

+names.Map(greetFormally).ForEach(WriteLine);
+// prints: Good evening, Tristan

 ## Function Arity